Eddie House

 Edward Lee House II (born May 14, 1978) is an American former professional basketball player.
 A guard known for his three-point shooting, House played for nine NBA teams in 11 seasons in the league.
-He was a member of the Boston Celtics team that won the NBA championship in 2008.
+He was a member of the Boston Celtics team that won the NBA championship in 2008, and is currently an analyst for Celtics games on NBC Sports Boston.

 Early life

-Eddie was born in the city of Berkeley, California, and was raised primarily in Union City, California, where he attended James Logan High School.
-House transferred to Hayward High School because he was forbidden from playing on the Logan varsity team in his freshman year.
-At Hayward, House was named All-Hayward Area Athletic League and All-Eastbay in both his junior and senior years, and graduated in 1996.
-He wanted to play for University of California, Berkeley, but coaches of that school felt that House wasn't ready for a major college basketball program, and recommended that House begin at a junior college.
+House was born in the city of Berkeley, California, and was raised primarily in Union City, California, where he attended James Logan High School.
+He transferred to Hayward High School because he was forbidden from playing on the Logan varsity team in his freshman year.
+At Hayward, he was named All-Hayward Area Athletic League and All-Eastbay in both his junior and senior years, and graduated in 1996.
+He wanted to play for University of California, Berkeley, but coaches of that school felt that House was not ready for a major college basketball program, and recommended that House begin at a junior college.